Tower of Hercules: Construction and history

-In 1788, the surviving 34 m tower core was given a neoclassical restoration, including a new 21 m fourth storey.
-The restoration was undertaken by naval engineer Eustaquio Giannini during the reign of Charles III of Spain, and was finished in 1791.
-UNESCO praised the work: "The Tower of Hercules was restored in the 18th century in an exemplary manner, which has protected the central core of the original Roman monument while restoring its technical functions".
+In the 18th century, the surviving 34 m tower core was restored, including the construction of a new 21 m fourth storey.
+The restoration was undertaken by naval engineer Eustaquio Giannini.
+UNESCO has labelled this restoration as "exemplary", praising the protection of the central core of the original Roman monument alongside its restoration to working condition.
 Within, the much-repaired Roman and medieval masonry remains visible.

 The Romans who conquered this region of Spain believed it to be, in a figurative sense, the end of the Earth – hence its name, Finisterra.
 This region is notorious for shipwrecks, earning it the name Costa da Morte, "Coast of Death".